-A wonderful Edublox success story regarding IQ increase is that of Mia*, a young girl who started at Edublox two years ago.
+A wonderful Edublox success story regarding IQ increase is that of Mia*, a young girl who started at Edublox when she was in 4th grade.
 She was diagnosed as mildly dyslexic, performed poorly in all school subjects, and was on the verge of failing 4th grade.
-While her academic progress is consistent with that of other Edublox students (she no longer struggles academically), her case is noteworthy due to the significant discrepancy between her verbal IQ and performance IQ — a total of 24 points!
+Mia’s case is noteworthy due to the significant discrepancy between her verbal IQ and performance IQ — a total of 24 points!

 Before she started at Edublox in 2015, she was assessed by her school psychologist.
 Her verbal IQ was 96, which is average, while her performance IQ was a mere 72, which can be described as borderline intellectual functioning.
 Her full-scale IQ was 84 (low average).

 Fast forward to November 2017.
 After attending Edublox for two years (approximately 240 hours), her IQ was reassessed by the same psychologist.
 Her verbal IQ was now 100, which is average, while her performance IQ has increased by 25 IQ points to 97!
-Her full-scale IQ is 98 (average).
+Her full-scale IQ was 98 (average).

 * Name has been changed